ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 Before you start using supervision, you must determine who needs their communications reviewed.
 In the policy, user email addresses identify individuals or groups of people to supervise.
 Some examples of these groups are Office 365 Groups, Exchange-based distribution lists, and Microsoft Teams channels.
 You also can exclude specific users or groups from supervision with a supervised group or a list of groups.

 > [!IMPORTANT]
-> Users monitored by supervision policies must have either a Microsoft 365 E5 Compliance license, an Office 365 Enterprise E3 license with the Advanced Compliance add-on, or be included in an Office 365 Enterprise E5 subscription.
-If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).
+> Users monitored by supervision policies must have either a Microsoft 365 E5 Compliance license, an Office 365 Enterprise E3 license with the Advanced Compliance add-on, or be included in an Office 365 Enterprise E5 subscription.If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).

 ### Reviewers